Turupawn/modioOpenFLExample/README.md

 ## Step 2: The code

 * Import the ModioWrapper class by adding `import ModioWrapper;` in your game's source code.
-* Add the mod.io functionality, so far the following functions are available:
+* Add the mod.io functionality, this are some of functions available now.
+For a complete list check out the [modioHaxe wiki](https://github.com/Turupawn/modioHaxe/wiki).:

 ### General purpose functions